 Or alternatively...

 - Equifax's statutory credit report.
-A free, basic credit report which you've got a legal entitlement to.
-A statutory credit report is done online, so it's quick and easy to access, but it's not as thorough as your full credit report and doesn't contain a credit score.
+A free credit report that you've got a legal entitlement to.
+A statutory credit report is done online, so it's quick and easy to access, but it won't usually include any of the 'extras' that you get with some subscription services, such as a guide credit score.

 How to check all three in one go